 Similarly, if a startup collects sales taxes from its customers and then fails to remit it to the applicable state taxing authority, founders could be charged with theft of state funds.

 Obviously, the failure to pay applicable federal and/or state income taxes could lead to criminal liability.

 Securities Laws.
 Finally, a violation of applicable securities laws could result in criminal liability.
 Some of the most common securities laws violations by startups are (i) making materially false or misleading statements in connection with the offer or sale of securities; (ii) retaining unregistered finders (commonly referred to consultants, financial advisors or investment bankers) that offer and/or sell securities on a startup’s behalf for a commission; (iii) advertising, or improperly soliciting investors in connection with, the offer or sale of securities, including via email, Twitter or Facebook; and (iv) improperly offering and/or selling securities to “friends and family” who are not “accredited investors.”

-This post was originally part of my “Ask the Attorney” series which I am writing for VentureBeat (one of my favorite websites for entrepreneurs).
-Please shoot me any questions you may have in the comments section – or feel free to call me directly at 310-288-6667 (Los Angeles) or 415-979-9998 (San Francisco).
-Many thanks, Scott
+This post was originally part of my “Ask the Attorney” series which I am writing for VentureBeat.
+If you have any questions, feel free to call me directly at 415-979-9998 (San Francisco) or 310-288-6667 (Los Angeles).
+Cheers, Scott

 Tags: accredited investors, Chris Dixon, finders, illegal immigrants, independent contractor, IP assignment, minimum wage, misclassifying employee, payroll taxes, privacy laws, sales taxes, securities laws, startup, startups, vesting